 The AHRC is collating a contact list of researchers interested in forming partnerships and finding others working in similar areas.
-You can view the current list on our Partnership Building Contact List (PDF, 720KB) (updated: 8/2/19).
+You can view the current list on our Partnership Building Contact List (PDF, 930KB).
 If you would like your details to be added to this list, please complete the Partnership Building form.

-If you are interested in this funding opportunity, you may also be interested in another UKRI GCRF Collective programme call: As part of the broader UKRI GCRF Collective programme, MRC, on behalf of UKRI, is running a new funding call to support research which will examine the mechanistic links between nutrition/diet and non-communicable diseases in a context specific manner.
-Full details of the call can be found on the MRC website at mrc.ukri.org/funding/browse/mrc-gcrf/mechanistic-nutrition-research-in-lmics.
+- Understanding the mechanistic links between nutrition and non-communicable diseases in low and middle-income countries.
+As part of the UKRI GCRF programme, MRC, on behalf of UKRI, is running a new funding call to support research which will examine the mechanistic links between nutrition/diet and non-communicable diseases in a context specific manner.
+Full details of the call can be found on the MRC website.

 For queries about this call such as eligible activities and costs or remit of the call please contact AHRC at firstname.lastname@example.org or telephone: 01793 416060 (available Monday to Friday 8:30-16:30).